 Training Flexibility As An Adult Requires a Different Approach

 Over the last decade, much has been learned about how to stretch the adult body.
 Some of it I learned the hard way.

 Children are generally taught with an emphasis on passive static stretching.
-In plain english, this means pushing.
+In other words, sitting and relaxing into a stretch or being pushed into a stretch.
 Young limbs are manipulated, held, and pushed into the desired position by their coaches or by gravity (ie sitting in splits).
 Their pliable, gooey joints generally comply with the demand.
 Their bodies are light, so very little muscle is required to support them in these positions.
 As their bodies grow, the muscles grow with them.
 As a result, adult contortionists who started as children often do not experience deep structural damage as a result of their profession, even if they do suffer the occasional injury.